Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Visceral fat surrounds your internal organs and can’t be eliminated solely with physical activity.

 Whey protein seems to be particularly helpful in battling it.
-It contains lactoferrin and immunoglobulin, two milk proteins that protect against obesity and further promote loss of visceral fat [8].
+Protein powders contain lactoferrin and immunoglobulin, which help protect against obesity and promote fat loss [7].

 Combine Protein Powder With Proper Diet